tommella90/CO2OPT/README.md

 For c, in particular, I’d use panel information (same-truck data over time) and plot the difference in CO2 emission over time.

 T3 - Write a sample code using Airflow to enable:
-    a.
-Data injestion from a sample endpoint: http://localhost:3000/random-endpoint-1 with a JSON payload into a dataware connected to Snowflake
+NOT DONE    a) Data injestion from a sample endpoint: http://localhost:3000/random-endpoint-1 with a JSON payload into a dataware connected to Snowflake

-NOT DONE
+b) Orchestrating data analytics to enable KPI calculations for either a/b/c (only 1)

-    b.
-Orchestrating data analytics to enable KPI calculations for either a/b/c (only 1) You can find the code for a) attached in the email.
+You can find the code for a) attached in the email.

 T4 - Explain in 5-7 sentences, what kind of pre-processing strategies and tools have you used in order to ensure the trueness of your analytics?